Should I use an oil-based or water-based concrete release agent?

 Related Questions

-Which mold types are your products compatible with?Is it suitable for wooden formwork?
+Which mold types are release agents compatible with, including wooden formwork?

-What are the benefits of using an oil-based release agent (shuttering oil)?
+What are the benefits of an oil-based release agent or shuttering oil?

 How do I choose the right concrete release agent?